thoduerr/development-tools/periodic-git-commit/README.md

 Command-Line Arguments
 period: (Optional) The time in seconds between commits.
 Overrides PERIOD environment variable.
 --prefix-regex: (Optional) A regular expression to extract the ticket ID from the branch name.
 Overrides PREFIX_REGEX environment variable.
 --model-name: (Optional) The name of the Ollama model to use for generating commit messages.
-Overrides MODEL_NAME environment variable.
+Overrides OLLAMA_LLM_MODEL_NAME environment variable.
 How It Works

 Configuration: The script loads configuration from environment variables or a .env file.